|

 The brakes require anticipation.
 The drum brakes front and rear offer adequate retardation, but you must brake earlier than on modern scooters.
 In wet conditions, stopping distances increase noticeably – here the age of the technology shows.

-On rough roads and poor surfaces, the Li 150 shows its quality.
+On cobblestones and poor roads, the Li 150 shows its quality.
 The suspension works smoothly, the frame remains torsionally stiff.
 The low centre of gravity and moderate weight of 105kg make the scooter nimble and easy to manoeuvre.

 The riding position is upright and relaxed.
 The wide saddle (or optional single seats) offers comfort for longer journeys.
 The pillion sits elevated with good grab handles.
 For two people, performance is adequate if not generous.